Negotiating an Offer in Compromise Requires Strategy and Skill

 An Offer in Compromise (OIC) is an agreement between the taxpayer and the government that settles a tax liability for less than the full amount owed.
-Attempting to negotiate an Offer in Compromise yourself is not advisable.
+Attempting to negotiate an OIC yourself is not advisable.
 The difference between approval and rejection of an OIC is often the knowledge, experience and judgment of the person negotiating the agreement.
-Instead, you should call upon the services of an experienced tax professional.
+You should always rely upon the services of an experienced tax professional.

-The tax professionals at Daniel Rosefelt & Associates, LLC, Attorney & CPA have many years of experience helping taxpayers reduce their federal and state tax liabilities through the IRS Offer in Compromise program and similar state OIC programs.
-The process of submitting an Offer in Compromise and obtaining IRS acceptance is complicated.
-Success requires substantial attention to details, and compliance with a variety of IRS regulations, procedures and guidelines.
+Daniel Rosefelt & Associates have had many years of experience helping taxpayers reduce their federal and state tax liabilities through the OIC program and similar state initiatives.
+The process of submitting an OIC and obtaining IRS acceptance is complicated — success requires substantial attention to details and compliance with a variety of IRS regulations, procedures and guidelines.

-Call Daniel Rosefelt & Associates, LLC, Attorney & CPA at 301.656.4424 to schedule a consultation.
+To speak with us about your tax situation, call (301) 656-4424 or reach out by completing our ten-second contact us form to know your real options.
 We serve clients throughout the U.S. and around the world from our offices in Bethesda, Maryland, and Washington, D.C.

-- Doubt as to Collectibility — Allows you to settle your tax debt for less than the full amount you owe.
-It may be a legitimate option if you can’t pay your full tax liability, or doing so creates a financial hardship.
+- Doubt as to Collectibility — Allows you to settle your tax liabilities for less than the full amount you owe.
+It may be a legitimate option if you can’t pay your full tax liability, or doing so creates a financial hardship

-- Effective Tax Administration (ETA) — An ETA offer is made when a taxpayer agrees with the delinquent tax amount that the IRS is seeking to collect and would be able to pay the full amount owed, but an exceptional circumstance exists that allows the IRS to consider the taxpayer’s offer.
-To be eligible for compromise on this basis, you must demonstrate that the collection of the tax would create an economic hardship, or would be unfair and inequitable.
+- Effective Tax Administration (ETA) — An ETA offer is made when a taxpayer agrees with the delinquent tax amount that the IRS is seeking to collect and would be able to pay the full amount owed, but an exceptional circumstance exists that may cause the IRS to consider the taxpayer’s offer.
+To be eligible for compromise on this basis, you must demonstrate that the collection of the tax would create an economic hardship or would be unfair and inequitable

 The Doubt as to Collectability Guidelines

-— A Doubt as to Collectability Offer in Compromise allows you to settle your tax debt for less than the full amount you owe.
-It may be a legitimate option if you can’t pay your full tax liability, or doing so creates a financial hardship.
-The IRS considers your unique set of facts and circumstances such as:
+The most common Offer in Compromise is a Doubt as to Collectability, allowing you to settle your tax liabilities for less than the full amount you owe.
+The IRS will consider your unique set of facts and circumstances, including: